Meghashree-V/Aave_V2-Credit-Scorer/README.md

 ## How to Use

-1. Place your `user-wallet-transactions.json` file in the `data/` directory.
+1. Place your `user-wallet-transactions.json` file in the root directory.
 2. Install dependencies:
    ```bash
    pip install -r requirements.txt